FedTracker: Furnishing Ownership Verification and Traceability for Federated Learning Model: Background

 Then, the Clients apply gradient descent to update the model to $M_i^t$.

 where $\lambda_i$ is the local learning rate of the Client $i$.
-After that, Clients sends the local model $M_i^t$ of $t$-th iteration to the Server for aggregation. \item Server collects the local models and performs the federated aggregation algorithm to aggregate the local gradients into a new global model $M^t_g$.
-FedAvg~\cite{mcmahan2017communication} is a widely-used aggregation algorithm in FL.
-In particular, FedAvg utilizes Equation \ref{eq:fedavg} to aggregate the local models.
+After that, the Client sends the local model $M_i^t$ of $t$-th iteration to the Server for aggregation. \item Server collects the local models and performs the federated aggregation algorithm to aggregate the local gradients into a new global model $M^t_g$.
+FedAvg~\cite{mcmahan2017communication} is a widely used aggregation algorithm in FL.
+In particular, FedAvg utilizes Equation (\ref{eq:fedavg}) to aggregate the local models.

 \item Server sends the global model $M^t_g$ to all the Clients.
 Clients acquire the new global model and begin the next iteration of FL training. \end{enumerate}